jaysrivm/thinknest/README.md

 —

 Crafted with ❤️ to make learning engaging, personalized, and intelligent.
-Created by [Your Name] – Let’s change the future of education together.
+Created by Jaysri – Let’s change the future of education together.